cyberark/conjur/docs/AUTHENTICATORS.md

 1. Your authenticator directory can contain other supporting files used by your authenticator.
-2. Conjur will instantiate your authenticator at bootup.
+2. Conjur will instantiate your authenticator at boot up.
 By default, when your authenticator is instantiated by conjur, it will be passed the `ENV` through the kwarg `env`.
 If you don't need any configuration from the environment, you can opt out like so: